-Montrecia “Nickey” Jarvis - Picayune Item
+Montrecia “Mickey” Jarvis - Picayune Item

 Survivors: 1 son, Adrian Jarvis (Gena) of Wiggins, MS; 1 daughter, Javetta Jarvis of Poplarville, MS; 1 grandson, Asher Jarvis; 1 grandaughter, Ashari Jarvis; 1 brother, Benjamin Jarvis; 2 sisters, Ambere Morgan (Leslie), of Poplarville, MS, Sandra McDonald (M.C.) of Hattiesburg, MS; a host of nieces, nephews, aunts, uncles, relatives and friends.

-Preceded in death by her parents, Moses and Melissa Jarvis; 2 sisters, Sharon Polion and Marshall Jarvis; 1 brother, Randolph Jarvis.
+Preceded in death by her parents, Moses and Melissa Jarvis; 2 sisters, Sharon Polion and Marsha Jarvis; 1 brother, Randolph Jarvis.

 Burial in Hart Chapel Cemetery under the direction of Baylous Funeral Home.